TNTurnerLab/PYRUS/README.md

 	Rscript /path/to/cloned/Repo/PYRUS.R -f /path/to/input/file/My_Bed_File.bed.gz -c /path/to/input/file/My_Chr_file.bed.gz {INSERT ANY MORE FLAGS IF NECESSARY}

  ## Requirements
-Users have the option to run PYRUS with the given Docker image, or via a command line if there is a configured R application.
+Users have the option to run PYRUS using Docker, or via the command line using Rscript.

-#### R studio must contain the following packages:
+#### The following R packages are required to run PYRUS:

 * optparse
 * dplyr